authorTom/notes-on-VR/README.md

 * They are generally fine for small details but are not recommended for larger deatils. <br />
 * Normal maps may not be convincing enough. <br />
 * You will need to use more geometry to give a sense of depth.
 More geometry = greater complexity = lower performance. <br />
+## Cone of Focus
+The "cone of focus" problem refers to the limited area within a VR headset where the image is in focus.
+This can cause eye strain and make it difficult to read or see certain details.
+The key is that you don’t want the user to focus on small details.
+There are ways we can help solve this. <br />
+* Eye-tracking. <br />
+* Foveated rendering. <br />
+* Reduce the need for users to focus on small details or text that is difficult to read.
+This can involve using larger fonts or graphics, reducing clutter in the environment, and simplifying user interfaces. <br />
+* Object placement - Ensure that important objects are placed within the user's central field of view, and that the user doesn't need to strain their eyes to see important details. <br />
+## Affordances
+Affordances refer to the properties of objects or elements that suggest how they can be interacted with by the user.
+Affordances are important because they help users to understand how to interact with the environment and its objects. <br />
+* Visual: A button that appears raised or has a shadow under it suggests that it can be pressed.
+A door handle that is positioned at the height of the user's hand suggests that it can be grabbed and pulled. <br />
+* Auditory: A sound effect that plays when the user's hand is near an object suggests that it can be interacted with.
+A different sound effect that plays when the user successfully interacts with an object suggests that the interaction was successful. <br />
+* Haptic: The sensation of resistance when trying to push a heavy object suggests that it requires more force to move.
+The sensation of vibrations when touching an object suggests that it is interactive. <br />